Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 We can’t get back the time we spend reading emails, sitting in traffic, or washing the car.
 But we can get rewarded for it.

-I can’t stress this enough.
+We can’t stress this enough.
 If your reader doesn’t understand what you’re saying, your email becomes worthless.

 Speak in clear, concise sentences.
 If you use industry jargon, explain it.
 If you make an offer, describe all the details.